Five Reasons to Elope! Plot, Spoilers and some Practical Advice…

 This best friends comedy seems to act out the clichéd romantic comedy but as a girl likes girl, girl likes girl, girls fall out and girls make up movie.
 Also, it shows the bright side of having a huge amount of bridesmaids, as you don’t offend that many people.

 Choosing a bridesmaid can be a difficult choice if you have sisters, have numerous female cousins and numerous sisters in law to be and about 5 or 6 friends who previously made you their bridesmaid and you would feel guilty if you didn’t ask…

 However alternatively girls this is why you should be actively encouraging your love to elope.
 As you don’t have the headache of choosing what is probably the second most important decision of your adult life.
 This as the decision may come back and haunt you.

 But when choosing that bridesmaid think… who has been there for you since childhood, who has been with you no matter what, who has held you when you cried over the object of your affections at school, who was your best friend at nursery, kindergarten, primary school, secondary school and university, and remember these promises are NOT binding.

-Then ponder on who put you up after you fell out with him for the night, who was there when your dog/cat/budgie died when you were 10 and then discount all these women and then pick your 7 year old niece because you are on the wee side and everyone else will just look like henchmen no matter what build they are.
+Then ponder on who put you up after you fell out with him for the night, who was there when your dog/cat/budgie died when you were 10 and then discount all these women and then pick your 7-year-old niece because you are on the wee side and everyone else will just look like henchmen no matter what build they are.

 This fall out is inevitable due to the stress, dresses and arrangements involved.
-It will have the increasing probability to happen when you least want it to.
-Best of reason od all for eloping, you can spend all your wedding day snogging your husband, holding his hand all day, doing things only you want to do and spend all day with him.
+It will have an increasing probability to happen when you least want it to.
+Best of reason of all for eloping, you can spend all your wedding day snogging your husband, holding his hand all day, doing things only you want to do and spend all day with him.
 After all.
 He is who your wedding day is about.
 Isn’t He?